Discrimination

 How dare Tony Watson threaten Darren Lewis not to speak with me when I lived next door to the holiday camp and remained there until 2019.

 The holiday camp I operated had historically relied on landline telephones as the sole means of communication, apart from incidental trade.
 Upon our initial appreciation for the property, we overlooked the obsolete telephone system prevalent at that time.
-During that period, mobile network coverage was nonexistent, and business transactions were not conducted via the Internet or email.
+Mobile network coverage was nonexistent during that period, and business transactions were not conducted via the Internet or email.
 The camp was connected to a roadside switching facility that routed calls to the central telephone exchange located 20 kilometres away in Portland.
 This facility, which had been in place for over 30 years, was designed for low-call-rate areas and was equipped with only eight lines to service 66 families, amounting to 132 adults and children.

 Consequently, only four lines were available for the remaining 128 adults and their children.
 During peak periods—such as weekends and holidays—when visitor numbers surged at the seaside resort, the demand for telecommunication increased substantially, resulting in recurring line congestion.